-Puerto Rico’s University System Threatened By “Slash-And-Burn” Budget Cuts
+Puerto Rico's Universities Could Be Crippled By "Slash And Burn" Budget Cuts

 With Greece, said Stiglitz, “The IMF is being inhumane, but what the US government is doing to Puerto Rico makes the IMF look like a bleeding heart liberal.
 This is austerity on steroids.”

 The University of Puerto Rico was hit particularly hard by the cuts.
-PROMESA initially proposed to cut $300 million in cuts.
+PROMESA initially proposed to cut $300 million.
 But the island’s governor came back with a staggeringly higher figure: $450 million, nearing half the university’s annual budget.

 Even cuts less dramatic than the governor’s proposal, activists claim, would amount to forcing eight of the system’s 11 campuses to shut down, severely hobbling the rest.
 Tuition, which has long been lower than anywhere else in the US, would skyrocket by some 200%, they said — an impossibility for many of the half of Puerto Rican students who qualify for federal Pell Grants, a measure of poverty.